How often should you clean your dryer vent?

 - Whether the vent or duct joints are screwed or taped together

-- Brand of laundry detergent used
+- What brand of laundry detergent you use

 - Manufacturer’s requirements

-Some manufacturers are now requiring annual cleaning in order for the dryer appliance warranty to remain intact for its’ full duration.
-For out-of-warranty clothes dryers, we find the span of 1 to 3 years is the appropriate time span for about 80% of the dryer vent systems.
 Some summer homes, cottages, and other less frequently used dryers may be cleaned beyond the 3-year period.
 In cases of heavier usage and/or systems that have a longer vent leading to the outside of the home, cleanings may be required every 6 to 9 months in order to maintain peak operating efficiency.

 Our service technicians will assess your dryer and vent installation and advise the appropriate service frequency required for your specific system.
 This starts with the dryer itself.
-We follow manufacturer’, National Fire Protection Association (NFPA), Consumer Product Safety Commission (CPSC), and local building code technical guidelines.
+We follow manufacturers’, National Fire Protection Association (NFPA), Consumer Product Safety Commission (CPSC), and local building code technical guidelines.

-7 Dryer Facts You Should Know
+7 Dryer Vent Cleaning Facts You Should Know

 We have been in homes within 24 to 48 hours following a dryer fire and verified that the dryer vent (dryer duct) had little or NO LINT inside.
 In one case, the dryer vent had been cleaned 30 days prior.
-What caught fire?
-The answer will become apparent as you read the 7 Facts below.
-We trust this will assist you in better understanding proper dryer vent cleaning and maintenance, as well some of the pitfalls to avoid.

 1. Lint screens do not capture 100% of the lint.